cronky/InferESG/README.md

 2. Which of the companies in this fund should I prioritise deep analysis on?
 3. I'm learning about ESG - can you help me understand this area better?

-## InferGPT Roadmap & Docs
+## InferESG Roadmap & Docs
 InferESG is based on InferGPT/LLM - more details below:

 Want more context about how it works, our roadmap and documentation?
 Check out the [wiki](https://github.com/WaitThatShouldntWork/InferGPT/wiki)

-For further reading on InferGPT's components, see any of the following
+For further reading on InferESG's components, see any of the following

 - [Full system testing](test/README.md)
 - [Data persistence](data/README.md)